prettydiff/share-file-systems/readme.md

 # Share File Systems

 ## Purpose
+Imagine your mom copy and paste a file from your computer to hers using a web browser.
 Openly share your hard drives with yourself and people you trust in as little or as much as you wish.
 The application uses a familiar Windows/OSX like GUI experience in your web browser.
+No cloud, no servers, no third party, or intermediary of any kind.

 This application seeks to be inherently private.
-There are no servers or third parties.
 Everything is directly point to point to users and devices you invite.  *Privacy should be thought of as sharing restricted to persons specifically identified prior, opposed to publishing to anonymous users, without any third party access.*

 ## Media
 ### Videos